Popular Posts:

 RTOs and ISOs

-Additionally, since 2015 there are US government entities that exist outside of the finance sector that will require LEIs as well.
+Additionally, since 2015, US government entities have existed outside of the finance sector that will also require LEIs.
 The Federal Energy Regulatory Commission (FERC) mandates that all RTOs (Regional Transmission Organizations) and ISOs (Independent System Operators) have an LEI.

 Those affected by the Financial Transparency Act

-Finally, it is also prudent to mention that, while not currently the case, there will be additional entities that may be required to use LEIs in the near future.
+Finally, it is also prudent to mention that, while not currently the case, additional entities may be required to use LEIs shortly.

-The reason for this is the U.S. Regtech Law, the Financial Transparency Act.
+This is because of the U.S. Regtech Law and the Financial Transparency Act.
 Something that, if passed, will require all the data gained by such agencies to be unrestricted.
-The idea is to make transactions between such entities, and the ability to regulate them, much more reliable.
+The idea is to make transactions between such entities and the ability to regulate them much more reliable.

 LEIs are the perfect method of identification for such data.
-Therefore, any entity that is dealing with the regulatory agencies listed here is likely to require an LEI soon.
+Therefore, any entity dealing with the regulatory agencies listed here will likely require an LEI soon.

-LEI Register’s goal is to help legal entities register their LEIs, securely and cost-effectively.
+LEI Register aims to help legal entities register their LEIs securely and cost-effectively.
 It is a simple 2-minute process made convenient by us.